linebender/linebender.github.io/content/wiki/curves/squircle/index.md

 A superellipse of exponent $n$ has continuity $G(\lceil n \rceil - 1)$.
 This includes the flat-sided variants, as, for exponent > 2, the endpoint of the quadrant has zero curvature.
-A perfect circle is of course the exception, as it has an infinitely high order of continuity.
+A perfect circle (and indeed, any even integer exponent) without flat sides is of course the exception, as it has an infinitely high order of continuity.

 As a general observation, for visual smoothness, the shape should have G2 continuity.
-Of the variants discussed, only the clothoid and superellipse have this property.
+Of the variants discussed, only the clothoid and superellipse (for n > 2) have this property.
 The Chromium approximation comes close; it doesn't have zero curvature by construction when joining the flat part, but does at the corner join by symmetry (unlike the Figma approximation, which has an additional arc there).

 ## Other squircles